jdamata/terraform-provider-sonarqube/docs/resources/sonarqube_project.md

 - name - (Required) The name of the Project to create
 - project - (Required) Key of the project.
 Maximum length 400.
 All letters, digits, dash, underscore, period or colon.
 - visibility - (Optional) Whether the created project should be visible to everyone, or only specific user/groups.
 If no visibility is specified, the default project visibility of the organization will be used.
-Valid values include `public` and `private`.
+Valid values are `public` and `private`.
 - tags - (Optional) A list of tags to put on the project.
 - setting - (Optional) The definition of a Setting to be used by this Portfolio as documented in the `setting` block below.